alex-shattu/zmk-dongle-keymap-sysmon/README.md

 ### Add the module to your zmk-config

-In your config repository's `config/west.yml`, add this repo as a project:
+In your config repository's `config/west.yml`, add the repo as a project.
+Point it at **your fork**, not at this one — the legend table lives inside the module, so customising it means owning the copy west pulls:

 ```yaml
 manifest: